aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

   <details style="padding-left: 2em">
     <summary>How to set the database engine</summary>

-    On heroku we had to use postgres in production, but with dokku it's easy to attach persistent storage to an application and we can use that persistent storage to hold our sqlite3 database.

-    This means that we could use the same database engine in dev and production if we wanted.

-    ```sh
-    dokku storage:ensure-directory dreamfest-storage
-    dokku storage:mount dreamfest /var/lib/dokku/data/storage/dreamfest-storage:/app/storage
-    ```

     In your knexfile, you can configure the production to use a location in `/app/storage`.

     ```javascript